Practice Problems

 You'll need an interface procedure here, so that each recursive call can know the position of the current item.

-Is a Variable Declared?
+Is a Variable Used in an Expression?

-is-declared? takes two arguments: v, a symbol, and exp, an expression in our little language:
+Write a structurally recursive function (contains-varref? v exp) that takes two arguments: v, a symbol, and exp, an expression in our little language:

 <exp> ::= <varref>